Assistance Animals

-Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
+Under the Americans with Disabilities Act (ADA), a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 Service animals are working animals, not pets.
 The work or task performed by the dog must be directly related to the person's disability.
+Many people with disabilities use a service animal in order to fully participate in everyday life.
+Dogs can be trained to perform many important tasks to assist people with disabilities, such as providing stability for a person who has difficulty walking, picking up items for a person who uses a wheelchair, or alerting a person who has hearing loss when someone is approaching from behind.

 Emotional support, therapy, comfort, or companion animals are not considered service animals under the ADA because these terms are used to describe animals that provide comfort just by being with a person.
 Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.